mbetts7/ritly/README.md

 STORY 3: Visitors to Ritly can go to localhost:3000/go/random_generated_code/preview and preview the URL to which they would be redirected.

 Instructions

-We are going to stimulate your understanding of Rails through experience.
-With the description and demo above build Ritly.
-Use the hints below to help you build.

 Here are a few hints.